solgenomics/Tea/README.md

     # figure - end

-The `cube_stage_name` will be displayed on the top of the cube.
+The `figure_name` will be displayed on the top of the expression figures.
 It is recommended to use the stage name followed by the conditions for that stage.
 For example: `10DPA drought`.

 The `bg_color` defines the background color for the stages and tissues labels on the cube.